Why do the tribes want to bring salmon back above Grand Coulee Dam?

 What salmon species will you use?

-Answer: Current planning is focused on summer Chinook and Sockeye Salmon.
+Answer: The Phase 2 Implementation Plan calls for testing the feasibility of fish passage and reintroduction for summer Chinook and Sockeye Salmon.
 These fish are not listed under the Endangered Species Act and they have healthy and productive sources in nearby downstream locations.
 By not using ESA-listed fish, the tribes (and state and federal partners) will have an easier path for obtaining fish to supply the efforts.
 The exact locations and numbers of fish from each location will likely vary from year to year based on the number of fish that return (which can fluctuate widely) to certain rivers and hatcheries.
 A scientific review of potential donor stocks and their risks and benefits was completed in 2017 and will be used to help guide the preferences for the reintroduction.

 How will you get the salmon over tall dams?

 Answer: There is uncertainty regarding the engineering and the specific kinds of fish passage facilities that may be needed to make the reintroduction successful.
 This important question cannot be answered until additional studies are completed in Phase 2.
 Certainly, in recent years, there have been encouraging advances in fish passage efficiency throughout the Columbia River and at tall, or ‘high-head,’ dams in other areas.
-We expect that technologies such as floating surface collectors and Whooshh Innovations’ salmon cannon will be part of the planning and testing.
+We expect that some of the emerging technologies will be part of the solution.
+However, it is important that we let the science guide the development of the unique fish passage prescription for each facility.

 What happens to the existing fish populations?

 Answer: There are no plans to change fish management practices in Lake Roosevelt and Rufus Woods.
-Rainbow trout and kokanee will still be stocked for local resident fisheries, activities to remove Northern Pike will continue and conservation programs for native fish, such as sturgeon, will remain in place.
-Additional predator control may be needed to preserve resident fish populations and may subsequently benefit reintroduced salmon, but studies need to be conducted to determine if this will be necessary.
+Rainbow trout will still be stocked for local resident fisheries, activities to remove Northern Pike will continue and conservation programs for native fish, such as sturgeon, will remain in place.
+Continued co-management of resident fisheries will only ensure salmon have a healthy ecosystem to return to.

-Reintroduction does pose a disease risk to native Redband Trout.
+Reintroduction may pose a disease risk to native Redband Trout.
 A biological reality is that salmon have pathogens, and it is not possible to implement a reintroduction of anadromous fish without increasing the pathogen burden for resident fish.
 However, resident fish and salmon coexist throughout the Pacific Northwest and they co-evolved in this region for millions of years.
-All pathogens of concern have been detected in the blocked area except for one strain (M-Clade) of IHN (Infectious Hematopoietic Necrosis).
-Salmon hatcheries work hard to reduce the transmission risk and outbreaks of IHN and many precautions can and will be taken to reduce the probability of infecting wild populations of Redband Trout by fish that are reintroduced to the blocked area.
+Salmon hatcheries work hard to reduce the transmission risk and outbreaks of IHN and many precautions can and will be taken to reduce the likelihood of infecting wild populations of Redband Trout by salmon that are reintroduced to the blocked area.

 Who benefits from salmon reintroduction?